 The International Festival of Short Films on the theme of disability values people with disabilities through cinematographic works.
 We select films of less than 26 minutes, subtitled in French and English.
 Fictions, reports, documentaries, animation, amateur workshops are selected and then put into competition.

-The 8th edition of the International Festival "Entr'2 Marches", which will take place from 21 to 26 May 2017 in Cannes, offers accessibility measures making it fully accessible to Persons with Disabilities and other disabled people.
+The 8th edition of the International Festival "Entr'2 Marches", which will take place from 21 to 26 May 2017 in Cannes, aims to be fully accessible to disabled and D/deaf participants and audiences.

 Of the 250 to 400 films received each year from some fifty countries, 39 short films from 13 different nationalities form the official selection of the International Festival Entr'2 Marches 2017.